 Carefully open the peelable corner of the outer pouch and extract the inner pouch using aseptic technique.
 Ensure the inner pouch does not come in contact with any portions of non-sterile surface of the outer pouch.

 Using aseptic technique, slowly peel a corner of the inner peel pouch and allow the authorized medical professional to grasp EpiFix® with fingers or non-toothed, sterile forceps.

 Use EpiFix® promptly after opening the inner, sterile pouch.

-Pleases take great care when removing EPIFIX® from the internal pouch.
-EPIFIX® is thin and extremely lightweight.
+Please take great care when removing EpiFix® from the internal pouch.
+EpiFix® is thin and extremely lightweight.